apache/subversion/packages/windows-innosetup/Readme.txt

      earlier in this file.

-  2. If you haven't done it already: Copy the file "svn_dynamics.iss" from the packages\win32-innosetup\templates folder to packages\win32-innosetup in your WC and edit it according to the documentation inside it.
+  2. If you haven't done it already: Copy the file "svn_dynamics.iss" from the packages\windows-innosetup\templates folder to packages\windows-innosetup in your WC and edit it according to the documentation inside it.

-  3. Copy the file svn_version.iss from packages\win32-innosetup\templates to
+  3. Copy the file svn_version.iss from packages\windows-innosetup\templates to
-     packages\win32-innosetup and edit it according to the documentation inside it.
+     packages\windows-innosetup and edit it according to the documentation inside it.

   4. Make sure that all the files to include in the setup are where they are